 Another very simple way to create a vertical garden is by using PVC pipe that’s been customized to create growing troughs.
 This is great for growing all different herbs, lettuce, peas, beans, strawberries and many other small rooted plants.

 The PVC pipe is used instead of the window boxes but in the same way on a vertical frame.
 It would work on stair stringers or on a fence, just choose the part of the fence that get the most sun.

 It’s very important to use PVC pipe which is white and not ABS pipe which is black.

 PVC pipe is rated safe for potable water use and ABS is not.

 When you’re at the home improvement store pick up some lengths of PVC pipe and enough end caps to close both end of each pipe as well.
 It’s important to keep the soil in the pipes.
 Without end caps the soil would pour out the ends and wash away.

 Stair Stringers & Window Boxes

 This method is quite easy to do using two normal stair stringers from the lumber store or make them yourself if you have the facilities.
 They make the base of support for a great tiered vertical garden using inexpensive plastic window boxes.
-It’s also possible to cut them yourself if you know how to do that.

 The width of the stringer and total height is up to you.
-Decide how much gardening space you actually want and then choose the number of window boxes that matches.
+Decide how much gardening space you actually want and then choose the number and size of window boxes that matches.
 I recommend 3 tiers for a patio or small space, then 4 or 5 tiers for a medium to larger size garden.

-Share your gardening story and let me know how you created your own vertical garden.
+Share your gardening story and let me know how you have created your own vertical garden.